 The following sections provide advice on determining the appropriate replica topology for your use case.

 2.1.
 Multiple replica servers as a solution for high performance and disaster recovery

 Continuous functionality and high availability of Identity Management (IdM) services is vital for users who access resources.
-One of the built-in solutions for accomplishing continuous functionality and high availability of the IdM infrastructure through load balancing is the replication of the central directory by creating replica servers of the master server.
+One of the built-in solutions for accomplishing continuous functionality and high availability of the IdM infrastructure through load balancing is the replication of the central directory by creating replica servers of the first server.